0:00

 MURDERER

 Like Deputy Henderson’s family, the Hinton men had a tradition, though a less honorable one.
 Theirs was a tradition of theft, drugs, and violence.
-Rodney Hinton, Sr., when he was 19 years old, was arrested for Grand Theft in February 1985.
+While any Juvenile Court record is sealed, when he was 19 years old, Rodney Hinton, Sr., was arrested for Grand Theft in February 1985.
 He was arrested again in June 1991 for Aggravated Robbery, Robbery, and Grand Theft and was sent to prison, but obviously not for the 4-25 years listed in the statute.
 In April 1993, he was shot in the leg in a drive-by shooting, a common trait among drug dealer squabbles.
 So far in his life he since been arrested for Assault, Drug Abuse (three times), Domestic Violence (three times), Unauthorized Use of a Motor Vehicle, and Breaking and Entering and Possession of Criminal Tools.
+Justice, however, was rarely, if ever, fully served.

 Following his example, his son, Rodney Hinton, Jr., has a criminal record for arrests for Disorderly Conduct, Assault, and Domestic Violence.
 Before these, he was placed on probation for a crime or crimes that were not found on his public record.

-It was no surprise that on May 1, 2025, Rodney Jr.’s son, Ryan Hinton, was found by police in a stolen vehicle with three other men who also had numerous arrests among them.
 As the officers approached the car, all four occupants ran from the vehicle.
 During the chase, Hinton pulled out a .40 caliber Glock Model 23 semiautomatic pistol with an extended magazine.
-The .40 caliber is one of the most powerful concealable firearms with ballistics on a par with the .45 automatic and used by the FBI and many law enforcement agencies.
+The .40 caliber is one of the most powerful concealable firearms with ballistics on a par with the .45 automatic and used by the FBI and many law enforcement agencies because of its Relative Stopping Power.
 Hinton fell and dropped the weapon.
 An officer’s body worn camera shows him getting up again and grabbing up the weapon.
-When he pointed it at an officer he was shot twice.
+When he pointed it at an officer he was shot twice, in the chest and arm.

 Immediately, the officers attempted life-saving measures for Hinton, but he did not survive.